 - An SFTP action which uploads the changes to the

 deploy-cache/folder.
 The deployment is based on changesets, which means that only files that changed since the last deployment are uploaded.

 An SSH action which performs the following tasks on your server:

 deploy-cache/folder to the

-- clear old releases – by default Buddy will keep the last 10 of them, which will let you easily perform a rollback if required
+- clears old releases – by default Buddy will keep the last 10 of them, allowing for a quick rollback if required.

-All access data that you provide during the Atomic deployment configuration is saved in the pipeline as encrypted environment variables.
-These variables are used in both actions, so in case you need to change the access data, you'll only have to edit the variables.
+All access data that you provide during the atomic deployment configuration is saved in the pipeline as encrypted environment variables.
+These variables are used in both actions, so in case you need to change the access data, you just have to edit the variables.